 1. With the SSI hardware coming on line in July 2018, is Naugatuck under a Consent Order?
 If so, please provide.
 (JIM STEWART TO RESPOND)

 a.
 What are projected additional operating costs and throughput limitations as a result of the improvements?
 (JIM STEWART TO RESPOND)

+Additional Labor and Replacement Cost for Gore Modules, We expect Service agreement for equipment.

 2. What is dewatering capacity of the 5 centrifuges reserved for merchant processing?
 (J STEWART TO RESPOND)

+We have 2 Belt presses with a capacity of 90 Gal/min Each

+And 3 J-spin centrifuges with a capacity of 80 Gal/min Each

+Approximately 2.5 Dry tons/hour.

 3. When do the new phosphorous limitations take effect?
 (J STEWART TO RESPOND)

 4. What is incinerator’s current Greenhouse Gas footprint?

-(J STEWART TO RESPOND)
+The Borough does not have this information.

 5. The last paragraph in 7.0 indicates costs will be included although the Technical Comparative Evaluation Criteria listed says costs will be excluded.
 How will business and financial proposal be evaluated if cost is excluded?
 Cost will be taken into consideration as part of the value analysis to be completed after the technical comparative evaluation criteria are used to evaluate Proposals.
 During the value analysis, the Borough will rank Proposals considering both the results of the technical evaluation and cost, ranking those Proposals higher that are in the best interests of the Borough.
 It is not necessary for the Borough to choose the lowest cost Proposal, or the Proposal providing the highest revenues to the Borough, but cost and revenue are important factors in selecting the qualified Proposers.